Grid-free Harmonic Retrieval and Model Order Selection using Deep Convolutional Neural Networks: Conclusion

 Additionally and in line with previous work, it demonstrates superior model order estimation, especially in the low-\gls{snr} regime.
 Our approach is well-suited for time-constraint harmonic retrieval tasks because of its relatively low runtime compared to high-resolution methods.

 Due to the \gls{cnn} structure of our approach, it scales well to more than two dimensions.
-Ultimately this should allow processing of full \gls{mimo} measurements and hence complete channel sounding data also containing spatial measurements.
-Then, the preprocessing must be extended to account for realistic antenna beampatterns by a suitable beamspace transformation instead of a \gls{dft}.
+Ultimately, this should allow the \gls{cnn} processing of \gls{mimo} measurements and hence full channel sounding data, including spatial measurements, similar to \cite{richter_estimation_2005}.
+Then, the preprocessing must be extended with realistic antenna beampatterns by a suitable beamspace transformation such as the \gls{eadf}, see \cite{landmann2004EADF}.
 Moreover, an ablation study should quantify the performance impacts of the individual architecture blocks.
-Similarly, processing real measurement data will help us understand where the architecture has trouble with the influence of system imperfections resulting in data not following the distribution of the training data.
+Similarly, processing real measurement data will help us understand to what degree the approach is affected by measurement system imperfections and model mismatch.
 Further opportunities are the applicability to wideband channel data, where the narrowband assumption is no longer satisfied, leading to dispersion in delay and Doppler domains and coupling of the two parameters.